-Students who apply for Fall should receive an admissions decision no later than March 15.
+Students who submit their applications to Caltech for fall semester should receive an admissions decision no later than March 15.

-Mark your calendar!
-The Early Action deadline is November 1, which is coming up fast!
+🗓️ The Early Action deadline is November 1.
 Caltech will release EA admissions decisions no later than December 15.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.
+Each college determines which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.

 |Character/Personal Qualities||Very Important|

 |Application Essay||Very Important|

 |Rigor of Secondary School Record||Very Important|